Manufacturing cosmic rays in the evolving dynamical states of galaxy clusters: Dynamical states and its connection to energy evolution

 \subsubsection{Scaling relations for merging and non-merging systems}

-In figure~\ref{merg-no-merg}, Panel (e) to (h), we show the evolution of X-ray and CR luminosity in six merging clusters and four non-merging systems.
+In figure~\ref{merg-no-merg}(e) to (h), we show the evolution of X-ray and CR luminosity in six merging clusters and four non-merging systems.
 The points in the plots with same colour represent the same cluster at different times during its evolution.
 The comparison of the resulting scaling laws $L_{CR} \propto M^{\alpha}$ and $L_X \propto M^{\beta}$ show a clear difference between the merging and non-merging systems.
-While merging systems show a steeper slope $\alpha =$ 1.68 for CR luminosity with high scatter value of $\sigma$ = 0.15, non-merging systems are following much flatter slope of $\alpha =$ 1.00 with lower scatter value of $\sigma$ = 0.08.
-The situation got just reversed in case of X-ray emission where merging clusters have much flatter slope of $\beta =$ 1.01 (with $\sigma$ = 0.06) than the non-merging one which is $\beta =$ 1.40 (with $\sigma$ = 0.04).
-This indicates that merging significantly changes the energetics of the galaxy clusters.
-This can be an alternative tool to make a distinction between the sets of systems and their dynamics by determination of merging and non-merging states.
+While merging systems show a steeper slope $\alpha =$ 1.46 for CR luminosity with scatter value of $\sigma$ = 0.16, non-merging systems are following much flatter slope of $\alpha =$ 0.73 with scatter value of $\sigma$ = 0.16.
+The situation got just reversed in case of X-ray emission where merging clusters have much flatter slope of $\beta =$ 1.02 (with $\sigma$ = 0.06) than the non-merging one which is $\beta =$ 1.40 (with $\sigma$ = 0.04).
+This shows that merging significantly changes the energetics of the galaxy clusters.
+Moreover, a much higher dispersion value found in CR luminosities compared to X-rays is indicative of a transient nature of CR injection connected to cluster dynamics.